raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

   set gpio (18) to [output low v] :: extension set gpio (22) to [output high v] :: extension
 ```

-...
+You will need to add blocks for all your LEDs and make sure that you're using the right GPIO pin numbers in your code.

 --- /hint ---
 --- /hints ---

-+ Make the lights blink repeatedly through the rainbow in a loop
++ Make the lights blink repeatedly through the rainbow in a loop.

 To loop through the rainbow pattern forever, use:

 ```blocks
 forever
 ```

 --- challenge ---